w3f/polkadot-wiki/docs/learn-phragmen.md

 ### Council Elections

 The Phragmén method is also used in the council election mechanism.
-When you vote for council members, you can select up to 16 different candidates, and then place a reserved bond which is the weight of your vote.
+When you vote for council members, you can select up to 16 different candidates, and then place a reserved bond as the weight of your vote.
 Phragmén will run once on every election to determine the top candidates to assume council positions and then again amongst the top candidates to equalize the weight of the votes behind them as much as possible.

 ## What does it mean for node operators?